urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 41. Dinosaur Drawings
-> **Target Words**: `admission, astronomy, blame, chemistry, despite, dinosaur, exhibit, fame, forecast, genius, gentle, geography, interfere, lightly, principal, row, shelf, spite, super, wet`
+> `admission, astronomy, blame, chemistry, despite, dinosaur, exhibit, fame, forecast, genius, gentle, geography, interfere, lightly, principal, row, shelf, spite, super, wet`

 It was the worst morning ever.
 When Carl woke up, he realized that he didn’t do his astronomy and chemistry homework.
 Also, the forecast called for rain and that would affect baseball practice.
 Suddenly, his mother yelled, “Take out the garbage right now!”
 When Carl returned from taking the garbage outside, he was all wet.
 “What a terrible day,” he said.